arangodb/docs/3.6/oasis/backups.md

 2. The view should navigate to the new deployment being bootstrapped

    ![Oasis Cloned Deployment](../images/oasis-cloned-deployment.png)

-### Details about the cloned deployment

-The cloned deployment will have the exact same features as the previous deployment including node size, model, cloud provider & region.
-The data contained in the backup will be restored to this new deployment.

-The *root password* for this deployment will be different.

 This feature is also available through [oasisctl](oasisctl.html).